Bio - David

 In addition to scoring and producing, David continued to perform in and around the Boston area, releasing an indie album, "Crossover" with his band Bridge with a local top 10 hit, "Lookin' For Love."

-Moving to London in 1989, Dave continued his musical journey.
+Moving to London in 1989, David continued his musical journey.
 All night hip-hop sessions in central London, mixing BBC soundtracks and producing local British singer-songwriters made his London experience rich with musical learning and diversity.

 Returning to the States in 1991, he continued to build on his musical experiences by creating music for the Pittsburgh Steelers, Alcoa, Westinghouse, the Pittsburgh Penguins and Penn State Football.